-Originally performed in The Assembly Rooms Theatre in partnership with Wrong Tree Theatre Company, Foundations is an experimental play about technology, love, and bad dancing, told through physical theatre and puppetry.
+Originally performed in The Assembly Rooms Theatre in partnership with Wrong Tree Theatre Company, later performed at Underbelly as part of Edinburgh Festival Fringe, Foundations is an experimental play about technology, love, and bad dancing, told through physical theatre and puppetry.

 The entire cast was impeccable... don’t miss this family-friendly, wholesome puppeteer show!"

 "This coraline-esque show is dazzling in its fluidity and imagination."
 North West End